oluwaseyiamoke/Sales_Performance_Analysis/README.md

    - Explore pricing strategies for these high-performing categories—if margins are high, consider offering discounts or bundling related products to increase overall sales.

 5. **Target Key Customer Segments**
-   - Develop personalized promotions for the **Consumer** customer segment, which contributes the most revenue.
+   - Develop personalized promotions for the **Consumer** customer segment, contributing the most revenue.
 You could offer volume-based discounts or exclusive member benefits to drive further sales.
    - Identify potential barriers for other customer segments (e.g., **Home Office** and **Corporate**).
 Consider adjusting pricing strategies, improving awareness, or offering specialized product bundles to address their unique needs.

 6. **Monitor & Reduce Order Cancellations**